department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 #### Does VA provide specialized geriatric (elder) care for seniors with multiple physical and mental health needs?

 Yes.
-Some VA medical centers have Geriatric Patient Aligned Care Teams (GeriPACT).
-These teams provide health care for Veterans with more than one chronic disease who also have declining mental and physical function.
-Primary care providers and specialists work together to help these Veterans live with as much independence and quality of life as possible.

-To qualify for GeriPACT care, Veterans need to meet all of the requirements below.

-**All of these must be true.
-The Veteran has health challenges due to:**
+Our Geriatric Patient Aligned Care Teams (GeriPACT) provide expert care to Veterans with challenging health needs due to:
 - More than one complex chronic disease
 - Dementia or cognitive decline
-- Geriatric syndromes (like frailty, falls, incontinence, memory loss, multiple medications, or being 85 years or older)
+- Geriatric syndromes (such as frailty, falls, incontinence, memory loss, taking many medicines, or being 65 years or older)
+- Caregiver burden

+We offer GeriPACT services in about two-thirds of VA medical centers.

+**Note:** GeriPACT is not for Veterans with untreated substance abuse.
+It may also not be the right fit For Veterans who only need a prescription refill for a medicine like Aricept&reg; (used to treat Alzheimer’s disease).

 [Learn more about geriatric care](https://www.va.gov/GERIATRICS/Geriatric_Patient_Aligned_Care_Team.asp#).